netxms/netxms-doc/admin/appendix.rst

     - Description
     - Default Value
     - Require Restart
+  * - Agent.RestartWaitTime
+    - Period of time (in seconds) after agent restart for which server will not perform status, congiration, and other polls on the agent.
+    - 0
+    - No
   * - AgentCommandTimeout
     - Timeout in milliseconds for commands sent to agent.
 If agent did not respond to command within this time, command considered as failed.
     - 2000